Table of Contents

 Due to the spatial alignment of the joint surfaces, certain movements can be made better or worse than in other portions of the spinal column.
-The angle of inclination of the articular surfaces in the cervical spine is approximately 45 degrees, relative to the horizontal, while this angle is significantly higher in the thoracic spine, approximately 80 degrees.
-In the lumbar region, the angle of inclination is about 90 degrees, which makes the rotation in the lumbar spine significantly lower than that of the thoracic or cervical spine.
+The angle of inclination of the articular surfaces in the cervical spine is approx. 45°, relative to the horizontal, while this angle is significantly higher in the thoracic spine, approx. 80°.
+In the lumbar region, the angle of inclination is about 90°, which makes the rotation in the lumbar spine significantly lower than that of the thoracic or cervical spine.

-The human body has 23 intervertebral discs as there are no discs located between the two upper cervical segments (the atlas and the axis).
-Their diameter varies according to the size of the spine “column” because of the different pressure loading conditions.
-An intervertebral disc is divided into two parts: the annulus fibrosis and the nucleus pulposus.
+The human body has 23 intervertebral discs as there are no discs located between the 2 upper cervical segments (the atlas and the axis).
+Their diameter varies according to the size of the spine ‘column’ because of the different pressure loading conditions.
+Intervertebral disc is divided into 2 parts: the annulus fibrosis and the nucleus pulposus.

 When a herniated disc nucleus occurs, the nucleus emerges through a tear of the annulus fibrosis and compresses the nearby spinal nerve roots, which may result in pain and neural deficits.

 A motion segment can only be fully understood with its functional ligament structures.
 They stabilize the spine in the neutral zero position and limit movements before they fall into pathological proportions and delicate structures can be irritated or damaged.